nephio-project/docs/glossary.md

 ## Injector
 We introduced this term during the Nephio [ONE Summit 2022 Workshop](https://github.com/nephio-project/one-summit-22-workshop#packages).
-This refers to a software component that runs in the Nephio Management cluster, and could be considered a type of [controller](#controller).
-However, it specifically watches for `PackageRevision` resources in a Draft state, and checks for the [conditions](#conditions) on those resources.
-When it finds unsatisfied conditions of the type it handles, the injector will [mutate](#mutation) (modify) the Draft package by adding (or *injecting*) new or changed resources.

-For example, the IPAM injector monitors package revision drafts for unresolved IP address requests.
-When it sees one, it takes information from the request and uses it to allocate an IP address from the IP address management system.
-It writes the result back into the draft package, where a KRM function can process the result and copy ([propagate](#value-propagation)) it to the correct resources in the package.

-An *injector* need not be an entirely separate process.
-The PackageDeployment controller will also perform injection after cloning an upstream package to a downstream repository.
-In this case, it looks for resources in the upstream package that are annotated with a `automation.nephio.org/config-injection:
+However, it has been renamed to [specializer](#specializer).

-"true"` annotation, and uses that to find resources in the management cluster, and copy the `spec` of those resources into the downstream package.
+There is still the concept of an injector, but it is limited to the PackageVariant and PackageVariantSet controllers.
+This process allows the author of the PackageVariant(Set) to configure the controller to pull in a resource from the management cluster, and copy it into the package.
 This allows us to combine upstream ([DRY](#dry)) configuration with cluster-specific configuration based upon the target cluster.

 ## kpt
 [Kpt](https://kpt.dev) is an open source tool for managing bundles of Kubernetes